palomnyk/SCINET_Snakemake_tutorial/workshop.md

 The main driver of action in Snakemake is the "rule".
 At minimum, a rule will have an input, which are files that trigger Snakemake to run the rule.
 Most rules will also have an output too, which will allow Snakemake to make a chain of actions based on inputs and outputs.
 A rule can run a command in the commandline or it can run python.
 Variables that are passed from rule to rule are called wildcards.
 Wildcards are valueable tools for adding parallel processes to the the workflow.
 See more at: [Snakemake Logic](#snakemake-logic)

 Snakemake can be customized for various types of system infrastructure.
-In this tutorial, we will set up Snakemake to submit jobs to SLURM and have those jobs run in specific Conda environments.
+In this tutorial, we will set up Snakemake to submit jobs to Slurm and have those jobs run in specific Conda environments.
 The details of how each job will run are going to be given in a config file (workflow/config/config.yaml) and in the Snakefile file, which directs Snakemake on how to run jobs.

 In this sample project, we will download the famous MTCars dataset, organize it, create a predictive model, and organize the output of the model.
 This will demonstrate how to use Snakemake to process each column of a specific data table is run in parallel.
 In this tutorial we will use the command line to set up Snakemake and then use Snakemake to run an example pipeline that consists of R and Python scripts.